bineoway/apiDocumentation/requests.md

 You do not have to worry about this step.
 We are here to make it works well.

-First you have to decide if you are going to use one of our extractors or if you preffer to build your own extractor.
+First, you have to decide if you are going to use one of our extractors or if you prefer to build your own extractor.
 We really recommend you to use one of our extractors for some reasons as follows:

 - It is the easier way for you to interact with the Neoway BI API.
 - Considering that we developed the BI API we know exactly the best way to interact with it.